m-abdollahi/Stargazzers_Allen_project/README.md

 # Machine learning Approach in calcium imaging!
 this project is about using different machine learning techniques (Classic ML alghorithms, Deep learning, Ensemble learning, ...) in calcium imaganing data. \
 </br>
-data that we have used in this project is for Allen Institute Calcium imagig dataset that is about V1,SST and VIP interneurons. \
+Data that we used in this project is for Allen Institute Calcium imagig dataset that is about V1,SST and VIP interneurons. \
 [Learn more about data!](https://compneuro.neuromatch.io/projects/neurons/README.html) \
 [this is our team project(Startgazzers) in NMA 2021 CN! hope you enjoy!] \
 </br>